jossnock/moving_circle/README.md

 # circle_bouncing

-Displays a moving circle using pygame.
+Renders a moving circle using pygame.

 ## Features